 If you don’t have an Azure subscription, you can Sign up for Azure as an organization, so that you can begin using the Azure Management Portal to create, distribute and manage user accounts and other identity management capabilities for use by your organization.
 When you sign up for Azure as an organization, a directory is created for you automatically based on the value of the Organization Name field that you provide during sign up.

-You can use an account portal to manage your Office 365 or Windows Intune subscription and specify the users who can access its various services.
+You can use an account portal to manage your Office 365 or Microsoft Intune subscription and specify the users who can access its various services.
 From the account portal, you can perform tasks such as manually adding user accounts and security groups, setting up and managing service settings, checking service status, and accessing online Help.

 Azure AD currently supports front-end access to your organizations subscription data using one or more of the following account portals, depending on whether you are subscribed to their corresponding service:

 Office 365 account portal